 Cooking with an Instant Pot pressure cooker:

 - Put all ingredients in the inner pot of Instant pot.
 Give it a stir to mix.
 Close the lid and turn the pressure release valve to sealing.
 Choose "pressure cooker" and make sure it's on "high pressure".
-Set the timer to 20 minutes for unsoaked rice and 12 minutes for soaked rice.
+Set the timer to 25 minutes for unsoaked rice and 12 minutes for soaked rice.
 Then do natural release.
+This may take about 10-15 minutes.
 Carefully unlock the lid and fluff the rice with a fork or a rice paddle

 - If the rice still appears wet when you fluff it, don't panic.
 Close the lid back and press the "warm" button and let it warm up for about 10 minutes and when you check on it again, the liquid should have dried up